IlluminusLimited/pgdice/README.md

 PgDice.configure do |config|
   # This defaults to STDOUT if you don't specify a logger
   config.logger_factory = proc { Sidekiq.logger }

+  # database_url *must be set*
+  # Rails users: see FAQ for method on how to generate this from your Rails config.
   config.database_url = ENV['PGDICE_DATABASE_URL'] # postgresql://[user[:password]@][host][:port][/dbname][?param1=value1&...]

   # Set a config file or build the tables manually